Peter Hans Kolvenbach: Early years

-Kolvenbach's childhood was born and grew up in Druten, near Nijmegen in the Netherlands.
+Kolvenbach was born and grew up in Druten, near Nijmegen in the Netherlands.
 There he attended Canisius College for his secondary studies, where he concentrated on modern languages.
 He entered the novitiate at Mariendaal on 7 September 1948.
 After completing philosophy studies at Berchmans Institute in Nijmegen, he was assigned to Lebanon, where he completed his doctorate in Sacred Theology at Université de Saint-Joseph in Beirut.
 On 29 June 1961, he was ordained a priest in the Armenian Catholic Church, an Eastern-rite church in communion with Rome.

 The next years of his life were spent in academia, specifically in linguistics.
 From 1964 to 1976 he taught general and Oriental linguistics in The Hague, Paris, and then Beirut where he became Professor of General Linguistics and Armenian at Université Saint-Joseph.
 He served in that capacity until 1981, when he became rector of the Pontifical Oriental Institute.

-During his time on the faculty of Saint-Joseph, he also served as superior of the Jesuit vice-province of the Middle East.
+During his time on the faculty of Saint-Joseph, he also served as superior of the Jesuit Near-East Vice-Province.